2021 Annual Report on Internal Complaint Handling

 Introduction

-The municipality of West Maas en Waal does everything in its power to ensure that its services run as smoothly as possible.
-In most cases, these services are provided to the satisfaction of all concerned.
-Sometimes, however, things do not go as planned and someone files a complaint.
-After all, these services are provided by people, and mistakes can happen.
+The municipality of West Maas en Waal makes every effort to ensure its services run as smoothly as possible.
+In most cases, these services are provided satisfactorily.
+Sometimes, however, things go differently, and someone files a complaint.
+After all, it is human work, and mistakes can be made.

 The challenge is to minimize these errors, learn from these complaints, and adjust our services accordingly if necessary.

-1. Legal framework for the right to complain
+1. Legal Framework for the Right to File a Complaint

-- improper treatment with regard to manners and decency;
+- improper treatment in terms of manners and decorum;

 - failure to respond to correspondence (in a timely manner);